 Every manager has one goal: to foster a healthy, prospering work environment that brings employees together to get work done.
 Unfortunately, so many managers who have just been promoted or are looking to impress fall short.
 Why?
-Because they fall for the many damaging management myths.
+Because they fall for one of the many damaging management myths.

 When followed in the workplace, these 10 myths often create an environment of unmotivated employees and frustrated managers.